ItsCinnabar/Listrr/README.md

 # This fork?

-Specifically its an untouched fork from before Ultimate decided to be greedy and require you to pay him to gain features.
-Not even new features, just locked current ones randomly behind a paywall.
+Specifically its a fork from before Ultimate decided to be greedy and require you to pay him to gain features.
+Not even new features, he just locked current ones randomly behind a paywall.
 Well, this fork still works if you self host!
 At some point I'll probably figure out how the new one works, but he decided to fully remove appsettings.json and edit/change up its format.
 So, that will require a bit of work to decipher...
-What a surprise, hes not happy with $60 a month from git donations that he makes right here and now and still wants to ensure you can't self host and get more money!

 Pre) You'll need to either edit a ton or just go make a brand new domain (dot.tk?) and have this be the base site on the root /